Leon Bailey

-Leon Patrick Bailey (born 9 August 1997) is a Jamaican professional footballer who plays as a right winger for club Roma, on loan from club Aston Villa.
-He also plays for the Jamaica national team.
+Leon Patrick Bailey (born 9 August 1997) is a Jamaican professional footballer who plays as a right winger for Super League Greece club Olympiacos and the Jamaica national team.

 Bailey arrived in Europe at the age of 13 and played for a number of clubs at youth level before being signed by Belgian side Genk in 2015, where he was named Belgian Young Footballer of the Year.
 His success in Belgium earned him a move to Bundesliga side Bayer Leverkusen in 2017.
 After four years at the club, he was signed by Aston Villa in 2021 for a fee of around £30 million.

 Club career

 Early career

 Bailey started his career playing for the Phoenix All-Star Academy operated by his adoptive father, Craig Butler.
 In 2011, Butler arrived in Europe to find a club for Bailey and Butler's biological son, Kyle.
 Bailey caught the eye of Genk in Belgium, but because of the very strict regulations on minors by FIFA, they could not offer him a contract.
 Bailey almost joined Standard Liège, but the transfer was not approved because Butler had no work permit.
 Aged 13, Bailey signed for Austrian non-league side Anif Jugend, before moving to Liefering.

-In the beginning of 2013, Bailey signed a professional contract with Slovakian side Trenčín.
+In the beginning of 2013, Bailey signed a professional contract with Slovak side Trenčín.
 In October 2013, Bailey reached a verbal agreement with Ajax, but a transfer did not materialise due to FIFA rules.